paysuper/paysuper-docs/content/docs/payments/live.md

 `Dashboard`

-Check your redirect URLs for a successful or failed payment are added in the Project Payment form page.
+Check your redirect URLs for a successful or failed payment are added in the Project Setting for the Payment Form.

 {{< figure src="/images/redirect-urls.png">}}